Miguel Donoso Pareja

-Miguel Donoso Pareja (July 13, 1931 – March 16, 2015) was an Ecuadorian writer and 2006 Premio Eugenio Espejo Award-winner (Ecuador's National Prize in literature, given by the President of Ecuador).
+Miguel Donoso Pareja (13 July 1931 – 16 March 2015) was an Ecuadorian writer and 2006 Premio Eugenio Espejo Award-winner (Ecuador's National Prize in literature, given by the President of Ecuador).

 Biography

 Donoso Pareja's father was Miguel Donoso Moncayo (1896–1971) from Quito and his mother was Leonor Pareja Diezcanseco from Guayaquil.
 His uncle was the novelist and diplomat Alfredo Pareja Diezcanseco (1908–1993).

 Beginning in 1951, Donoso Pareja frequented the Guayaquil home of Enrique Gil Gilbert where he engaged with other young poets and writers of the time.
 In 1962 he joined the Communist Party.
 In 1963 Donoso Pareja became the head of fundraising of the weekly newspaper El Pueblo ("The People"), which was the Communist Party's main publication in Guayaquil.
 In just a few weeks the police raided and ransacked his home, accusing him of being a terrorist.
 They took pictures of him with small pieces of metal that looked to contain gunpowder, and the newspapers printed these photographs and accused him of possessing grenades.
 He was released after two days, but great damage had been done to his reputation.

-A few weeks later, on July 11, 1963, the military junta of Ramon Castro Jijón took control of Ecuador, and Donoso Pareja went into hiding, and the newspapers reported that he "went underground".
+A few weeks later, on 11 July 1963, the military junta of Ramón Castro Jijón took control of Ecuador, and Donoso Pareja went into hiding, and the newspapers reported that he "went underground".
 One afternoon, at a secret meeting in darkness set up with his daughters at the Odeon Cinema, but was followed and arrested by junta agents, amidst a tumultuous display.
 Donoso Pareja was detained in prison barracks for ten months without trial.
 He was then expelled to Mexico, given a tourist passport, and released without any money.
 He had to request assistance from friends in order to afford to travel out of the country.